 I got into running to overcome Type II diabetes, and I am happy to say that it has been in remission for some time now.

-I never expected that that I would be blessed in the process.
+I never expected that that I would be blessed a second time in the process.